 Something of a modern alternative to wall lighting is the idea of focused illumination.
 Often lending itself to larger, open-planned spaces, this style uses softer accent lighting to draw the eye towards specific features of your design.

-The ultimate in romantic lighting, the candlelight is a must for any restaurant looking to appeal with couples.
+The ultimate in romantic lighting, the candlelight is a must for any restaurant looking to appeal to couples.
 While it can seem slightly old-fashioned, candles can be designed to work with any style of interior, whether traditional or modern.

 9) Outdoor Lighting